 What material was used to build the Taj Mahal?

-According to popular opinion, the Taj Mahal’s mausoleum is not made from marble entirely, in fact, it was only covered.
-The walls of the Taj Mahal were made from red bricks and apparently, the bricks were used for scaffolding.
+According to popular opinion, the Taj Mahal’s mausoleum is not made from marble entirely in fact, it was only covered.
+The walls of the Taj Mahal were made from red bricks and apparently the bricks were used for scaffolding.
 This becomes uncertain because back in the time, bamboo and woods are usually used for scaffolding.
 For the marbles, it was made from Makrana, the southwest of Jaipur and the distance was about four hundred kilometres away.
-To send the marbles all the way from Makrana, they had to rent a few trolleys and send them away to the site.
+To send the marbles all the way from Makrana, they had to rent a few trolleys and send it away to the site.
 The expenses were charged into the royal treasury.
-The marbles that were used are from many different regions which are from Punjab, China, Afghanistan, Tiber, Sri Lanka, Rajasthan, and Arabian Peninsula.
+The marbles that were used are from many different regions which are from Punjab, China, Afghanistan, Tiber, Sri Lanka, Rajasthan and Arabian Peninsula.

-Other than marbles, there are also a few semi-precious stones as the material for the Taj Mahal.
-The examples of semi-precious stones that were used are Yemenite, Lajward, Aqiq, Firoza, Moonga, Tamra, Petunia, Sulaimani, Yashab, and Lahsania.
-There are also some rare stones that were used like Ajuba, Nakhon, Shelter, Tilai, Kahttu, Maknatis, and Pai Zahar.
+Other than marbles, there are also a few semi-precious stones as the material for Taj Mahal.
+The examples of semi-precious stones that were used are Yemenite, Lajward, Aqiq, Firoza, Moonga, Tamra, Pitunia, Sulaimani, Yashab and Lahsania.
+There are also some rare stones that were used like Ajuba, Nakhod, Shelter, Tilai, Kahttu, Maknatis and Pai Zahar.
 These stones are used for marquetry that is going to be the decoration for the floors and turrets.
 If you want to order industrial materials, go and check out 3D Resources.
-Other common stones such as Sang-i-Musa, Sang-i-Surkh, and Sang-i-Rukham were used for masonry and foundations and also as the exterior walls.
+Other common stones such as Sang-i-Musa, Sang-i-Surkh and Sang-i-Rukham were used for masonry and foundations and also as the exterior walls.